tunalad/tunalad.github.io/content/_index.md

 date = 2023-11-03T00:34:14+01:00
 +++

-# Hi, I'm Novica
+# Hello, I'm Novica

 {{< small "Full Stack Developer" >}}

-Dedicated to my work as a developer, this website offers an expanded resume, providing a deep dive into my development projects and skills, as well as my approach to writing code.
-It's designed to complement the standard resume I send when applying for jobs.
+Purpose of this website is to be like slightly expanded resume, showcasing my projects and mentioning a little bit about myself.

+Another plan for this site is to have like a "blogging" section.
+It won't necessarily be like actual blogging, but some minor Linux setting up or something like cheatsheets for some programming tools.

 ---